Situju Tuju Cruise Raja Ampat

 Situju 7 was born from a dream.
 Its owners (Deni, Sonia and Antonio) met while traveling and decided to bring that philosophy to the sea.

-The project reflects the passion and effort they poured into it: Sonia, very attentive from the first email, perfectly reflects the spirit of the ship.
+The project reflects the passion and effort they poured into it: Sonia, very attentive from the first email, perfectly captures the spirit of the ship.
 On board, Deni was amazing to us: friendly, eager to show us the best of Raja Ampat and very easy to connect with him.

 The crew deserves a special mention too.
 They all have been exceptional, much of the trip’s magic is thanks to them.
 10 out of 10!